THE 5th ANNUAL LIST OF EMERGING ETHICAL DILEMMAS AND POLICY ISSUES IN SCIENCE AND TECHNOLOGY

 Medical Ghost Management You should be afraid of this ghost.

 Medical ghost management is a comprehensive program for controlling the dissemination of medical research.
 It is generally done for pharmaceutical companies by professional publication planners who map out the entire process of publication, from the initial research design through to publication of results.
 Sometimes publication planners work directly for pharmaceutical companies, but often they work for specialized planning agencies that provide services to pharmaceutical companies.
 Ghost managed manuscripts are often published in good journals that are widely read.
 What they do not reveal is the role that pharmaceutical companies (Pfizer, for example) played in the production of the results.
 Given that big pharmaceutical companies get most of their revenue from blockbuster drugs (and that their share prices are evaluated based on potential blockbusters in the pipeline) the careful communication of information about key drugs is vital to the success of Big Pharma.
 Ghost management allows pharmaceutical companies to influence the literature that concerns their product.
-This in turn influences the prescribing practices of doctors who read the literature and effects their clinical practice.
+This in turn influences the prescribing practices of doctors who read the literature and affects their clinical practice.

 Reanimating Cryonics Oh great, another 1000 years of THAT guy.